Both of these life-saving devices have their benefits and drawbacks. Let's take a deeper look!

 You don't have to choose one or the other though.
 If you have one critical medical condition, you are likely to benefit from having something immediately visible on your body like a bracelet or necklace.
 Keeping an emergency card in your wallet or purse will provide further detail that might also save your life, such as by avoiding medication allergies or deadly combinations of meds.

 You can print your own emergency card for free by simply typing out your medical information, but there are several advantages to using a modern emergency card that updates automatically.
-All full Guava accounts come with a free Guava Emergency Card, which has some benefits beyond what basic medical bracelets and cards provide:
+The Guava Emergency Card has some benefits beyond what basic medical bracelets and cards provide:

 - No need to laboriously re-write your card every few weeks when your meds or conditions change, Guava updates automatically